-Names of variables are written just as they are in C. sdb does not truncate names.
+Names of variables are written just as they are in C or F77. sdb does not truncate names.
 Variables local to a procedure may be accessed using the form procedure:variable.
 If no procedure name is given, the procedure containing the current line is used by default.

-It is also possible to refer to structure members as variable.member, pointers to structure members as variable->member, and array elements as variable[number].
-Pointers may be dereferenced by using the form pointer[0].
+It is also possible to refer to structure members as variable.member, pointers to structure members as variable->member, and array elements as Pointers may be dereferenced by using the form variable [number]. pointer[0].
 Combinations of these forms may also be used.
+F77 common variables may be referenced by using the name of the common block instead of the structure name.
+Blank common variables may be named by the form .variable.
 A number may be used in place of a structure variable name, in which case the number is viewed as the address of the structure, and the template used for the structure is that of the last structure referenced by sdb.
 An unqualified structure variable may also be used with various commands.
 Generally, sdb will interpret a structure as a set of variables.
 Thus, sdb will display the values of all the elements of a structure when it is requested to display a structure.
 An exception to this interpretation occurs when displaying variable addresses.
 An entire structure does have an address, and it is this value sdb displays, not the addresses of individual elements.

 Elements of a multidimensional array may be referenced as variable [number][number]..., or as variable [number,number,...].
 In place of number, the form number;number may be used to indicate a range of values, may be used to indicate all legitimate values for that subscript, or subscripts may be omitted entirely if they are the last subscripts and the full range of values is desired.
 As with structures, sdb displays all the values of an array or of the section of an array if trailing subscripts are omitted.
 It displays only the address of the array itself or of the section specified by the user if subscripts are omitted.
+A multidimensional parameter in an F77 program cannot be displayed as an array, but it is actually a pointer, whose value is the location of the array.
+The array itself can be accessed symbolically from the calling function.